 The prosperous early economy created an impressive downtown building stock for the important military and trade center.
 Nineteenth century Brownsville builders combined the Mexican-Spanish Colonial architectural traditions with Texas folk and formal building practices to create a unique Rio Grande Valley architectural style.
 Outstanding examples of this stylistic mixture exist throughout downtown and have remained well-preserved over time.
 Efforts are underway to designate the historic core as a National Register Historic District and use historic preservation tools and incentives to revitalize downtown.

 Brownsville became a Texas Main Street city in 2016 and is committed to preserving the community’s bi-national and bi-cultural heritage.
 The program's vision is to transform Downtown Brownsville into a vibrant, prosperous business district offering premier leisure, retail, cultural, and entertainment experiences.
 Main Street Brownsville provides incentives to business owners and property owners in the downtown area including facade grants and fee waivers.
+The Central Brownsville National Register Historic District is under review by the National Park Service as of May 2019.
+Approval will open up the opportunity for broad use of the state and federal historic preservation tax incentives.

-Availability is updated here and for additional information on downtown investment opportunities contact Miriam Suarez, Downtown District Manager, at 956-548-6156.
+For additional information on downtown investment opportunities contact Miriam Suarez, Downtown District Manager, at 956-548-6156.

 Median Household Income